exoRift/react-fluent-mobile/README.md

 ## Known bugs
 - Tapping on the manipulation pad on Safari makes the selection invisible (this is an unavoidable quirk with Safari)
 ## Developer notes
+- The share feature in the custom context menu doesn't work if the server is not HTTPS
-- FM works on all browsers and platforms
+- Fluent Mobile works on all browsers and platforms
 - Safari does not allow haptics
 - The custom FlexibleRange class used for the selection system is exposed in the exports.
 Feel free to use it
 - Try to keep the mixins at the root of the heirarchy